benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 --========================================================
 -- INF RANGE
 --
--- MANUAL ONLY
+-- MANUAL ONLY.
--- NO LOOP
--- NO AUTO SEARCH
+-- NO LOOP.
--- ONE ATTEMPT PER MANUAL CLICK --========================================================
+--========================================================

 local function getTrackedPickupFromTarget(